dcummings856/SAP-training-app/README.md

 Application used to train employees on the movement and navigation of SAP.

 # Tools used
-HTML, CSS, Javascript, NodeJS, Express
+HTML, CSS, Javascript, NodeJS, Express, MongoDB/Mongoose

 ---